Priblo/Laravel-Has-Attributes/README.md

 ```

 ## Cache
-Caching requires a driver which supports tags.
+**Caching requires a driver which supports tags**.
 File and Database won't work.
 Please make sure to either disable caching in the config or use the array driver for local development.

 In the *has-settings.php* config file you can enable/disable caching and set the cache expiration time.

+**Caching is enabled by default**

 ## Notes